hilmanski/freeStuffDev/content/stuff/the-2ho-network.md

 title = "The 2hO Network"
 link = "https://2ho.ca"
 thumbnail = "https://2ho.ca/images/2ho-16.png"
-snippet="The 2hO Network is a totally transparent, always-on, mesh-based, secure remote network that keeps you and your devices connected wherever you are" tags = ["vpn","firewall","remote","cybersecurity"]
+snippet="A totally transparent, always-on, mesh-based, secure remote network that keeps you and your devices connected wherever you are" tags = ["vpn","firewall","remote","cybersecurity"]
 +++
 Free for non-commercial use.